cloudmesh/cloudmesh-pi-burn/cmburn/pi/README.md

 * `~/.cloudmesh/cmburn/images`

-To list the downloaded images you can use the command
+To list the downloaded images, you can use the command

 ```bash
 # cm-pi-burn image ls